Hyago-nsa/Hyago-nsa/README.md

 </h4>

 <h4>
-My foundation in JavaScript led me to learn TypeScript, React.js, and Node.js/TS, and I have been utilizing these technologies in conjunction with Java and Spring Boot ever since.
+My foundation in JavaScript led me to learn TypeScript, React.js, and Node.js/TS and I have been utilizing these technologies ever since.
 </h4>

 <h4>